Academic Catalog

 ISENST-120 Principles of Sustainability (4 Credits)

-Explore the idea of sustainability from a systems perspective and a personal perspective.
+Explore the idea of sustainability from a system's perspective and a personal perspective.
 We examine forces at work in shaping the sustainability of agriculture, water, energy, materials, and biodiversity at regional, national, and global levels.

 Offered: All, Every Year